 Words are fluid

 Like particles, words never seem to impart a single position when it comes to their meaning.
-It’s difficult to conceive of a truly neutral word because as soon as you label a concept, you’re changing how others perceive it.
+It’s difficult to conceive of a truly neutral word because as soon as you label a concept, you’re changing how people perceive it.

 To make things more consuming, the meaning of a word can change over time and impact people and events in various ways depending on their context.
 While the words we use to shape an argument may powerfully impact some people, they might also unintentionally disassociate or alienate others.